Kanish010/Covid-19-Data-Analytics/README.md

 2. **Database Schema**: SQL scripts to define the database structure and tables.
 3. **Pivot Tables & Charts**: Excel sheets that showcase data analysis using pivot tables and charts.
 4. **Covid-19 Dashboard**: A Tableau workbook for visualizing Covid-19 related data.
+5. Clustering Models: Notebooks for clustering analysis on global and U.S.-specific COVID-19 datasets.

 ## Files